 To recap:

-Assuming that you conduct your Sweat Rate Assessment in “normal” conditions, your sweat rate is the amount of fluids that you should be aiming to consume per hour in the discipline that you tested it in.
+Assuming that you conduct your Sweat Rate Assessment in “normal” (temperate) conditions, your sweat rate will determine the amount of fluids that you should be aiming to consume per hour in the discipline that you tested it in.
 Ambient weather conditions can change it; for instance, hot and humid conditions will cause your sweat rate to rise, which means that you should be consuming more fluids per hour in those conditions.

-Do not be alarmed if your sweat rate is a higher number than you are used to consuming.
-You don’t need to consume your total sweat rate right away.
-You can ease into it; start by consuming a few ounces more per hour than you have been consuming, and build from there until you reach your sweat rate.
+Do not be alarmed if these targets are higher than you are used to consuming.
+You don’t need to consume the full amount right away.
+You can ease into it; start by consuming a few ounces more per hour than you have been consuming, and build from there until you reach your target hydration rate.

-If your sweat rate is higher than 30 ounces per hour (for any sport/discipline), it will be impossible for your body to recuperate those losses, as the gastrointestinal system can only process about 30 ounces of liquid per hour while you are exercising.
-If you are someone who this applies to, maintaining adequate hydration status in your daily life and consuming close to 30 ounces per hour while you are exercising is even more critical for you since you can’t prevent your body from becoming dehydrated.
+If your sweat rate is higher than 35 ounces per hour (for any sport/discipline), it will be impossible for your body to recuperate those fluid losses, as the gastrointestinal system can only process about 35 ounces of liquid per hour while you are exercising.
+If you are someone who this applies to, maintaining adequate hydration status in your daily life and consuming 25-50% of your sweat rate while you are exercising is even more critical for you since you can’t prevent your body from becoming dehydrated.

 Hydration matters…possibly more than any other single element in your training.
 I cannot emphasize this enough, so please don’t make the all-too common mistake of disregarding it.
 Determine your sweat rate and set yourself up for success!